 The Creative Side of the Proximity Brain.

-It's our space to pilot new ideas, tinker with new approaches, test hypothesis, and disseminate learning.
-The Lab is how we improve – and how real-life operational problems get solved.
+The Lab is the center of Proximity's innovation and learning.
+It's our space to refine ideas, pilot new approaches, test hypotheses, and disseminate findings.
+The Lab sits at the nexus of our program design and delivery.
+It is how we improve and how our real-life operational problems get solved.

 What the MEL?